Virginia has been a university English instructor for over 20 years. She specializes in helping people write essays faster and easier.

 - Helping others should be an important life principle.

-- College students should be grateful to their family for the opportunity to go to college.
+- College students should be grateful to their families for the opportunity to go to college.

 - Social pressures are greater on students today than in the past.